-It is important to remember, though, that — like many other conditions — the symptoms of heartworms mirror those of other illnesses.
+It is important to remember, though, that—like many other conditions—the symptoms of heartworms can mirror those of other illnesses.
 In fact, the symptoms of a heartworm infection can take months to appear.
 During that time, your pet’s organs are under attack by an insidious parasite whose infection is completely preventable.
 The only way to confirm that your dog has heartworms is to bring her or him to Shackleford Road Veterinary Clinic for testing.

 Shackleford Road Veterinary Clinic Heartworm Recommendations

-Taking a preventative approach to heartworms is one of the most important things you can do for your dog.
+Taking a preventive approach to heartworms is one of the most important things you can do for your dog.
 At Shackleford Road Veterinary Clinic, we urge you to begin testing your puppies between the ages of 6 and 12 weeks.
-Thereafter, your dog should be testing on an annual basis once he or she is over the age of six months.
+Thereafter, your dog should be tested on an annual basis once he or she is over the age of six months.
 Unlike in some other climates in the country, pets that live in Little Rock need to be kept on a year-round treatment plan for heartworms.
-Our mild climate — which means that we can play and enjoy the outdoors throughout the year — provides a welcome environment for mosquitos.
+Our relatively mild climate provides a welcome environment for mosquitoes.